YanbinHe/JournalKroSBL/PC-KroSBL/README.txt

 run main.m

 > reproduce the results in the paper
-1. unzip the compressed file in result and
+1. unzip the compressed file in Results and
 2. go to the end of main.m and use the functions at the end of main.m to reproduce the plot in the paper